MurielGordon/sip-from-flask/lessons_learned.md

 7. UPLOAD_FOLDER variable needs to be defined in the unpload_image(): function in main.py for the thing to work: https://tinyurl.com/w92x7dxd
 8. ...and app.config needed to be removed from the file.save line

-## The Error Messages and Their Corresponding Fixes
+## The error messages and their corresponding fixes